fhiso/legacy-format/data-model-noTag.md

 ### `http://terms.fhiso.org/elf/IndividualAttribute`  {#IndividualAttribute}

 The `http://terms.fhiso.org/elf/IndividualAttribute` type serves as an abstract supertype for attributes of an individual.
-No structures with URI `http://terms.fhiso.org/elf/IndividualAttribute` should appear in an ELF dataset.
+No structures with IRI `http://terms.fhiso.org/elf/IndividualAttribute` should appear in an ELF dataset.

 Attributes or facts are used to describe an individual's actions, physical description, employment, education, places of residence, etc.
 These are not generally thought of as events.